On monochromatic arm exponents for 2D critical percolation: The set of winding angles

-In other words: starting from two collections of paths, if their angles differ enough, one can ``correct'' the one with the smaller angle in such a way as to make it turn a little bit more.
+In other words: starting from two collections of paths, if their angles differ enough, one can ``correct'' the one with the smaller angle in such a way as to make it turn a little bit more. \begin{pf*}{Proof of Lemma~\ref{lemmaa}} We shall construct the paths $\tilde\delta_k$ explicitly.
+The first step is to reduce the situation to one of lower combinatorial complexity, namely to the case where the starting points of the $\gamma_k$ are separated by those of the $\delta_k$.
+For each $k\leq j$, let $\tau_k = \inf\{t \dvtx\gamma_k(t) \in[n e^{i \pi (2k-1)/j}, N e^{i \pi(2k-1)/j}]$\} (which is always finite by our hypotheses), and let